aladdine/luna/FFI Impl Notes.md

   + Brings the `foreign import [unsafe] C` syntax into scope.
   + This takes arguments:
     * `symbol`: The name of the foreign function
     * `object`: The object in which the foreign function can be found.
-Maybe?
     * `name`: The Luna-side name for the function.
     * `sig`: The type signature of the foreign function being imported.
 This is specified in Luna's C Types.
 Must include the return type.
-  + It produces a binding in the scope of the `foreign import` that can be called as any normal Luna function.
+  + It produces a binding in the scope containing the `foreign import` that can be called as any normal Luna function.
+  + Potentially we could get away with not specifying the object file, but that runs the risk of breaking existing code in case of a symbol clash.
-  + For example:
+  + For example, using Luna's block syntax:

     ```
+    foreign import C:
+      "Tensor.so":
-    foreign import C "allocTensor" "Tensor.o" :: CInt64 -> CPtr
+        "allocTensor" allocTensor :: CInt64 -> CPtr
     ```

 ## Implementation Notes

+- Lazy loading of symbols as needed.
 - Loaded symbols will require caching for performance.
 - Utilising the GHC Runtime Linker to load objects.
 - Utilising the GHC Runtime Linker for symbol discovery.